 "My goal was not only to produce a documentary on a 'virgin' territory not yet trampled on by other trailblazers in the industry or to tell a great story, but also to teleport the viewers out of their comfort zone and sharks looked like the most colourful subjects to provide this surreal experience, making you feel as a member of their pack.
 Not everyone has the privilege to encounter such amazing toothy pals in real life or even to visit their breathtaking natural habitat, but anyone can safely immerse into their tribe and explore their vibrant culture in the VR headsets," said Maucuit.

-The demonstration increased the public’s curiosity in WVRF and the VR medium, with a number of people coming to try the 700 Sharks experience at our stand at the WSIS exhibition space.
-WSIS 2018 was a positive experience for us as we have met a number of potential partners from other organizations specializing in education and technology at our VR screenings and live VR demonstrations, who expressed their interest in collaborating with us in the future.
+The demonstration increased the public’s curiosity in WVRF and the VR medium as a number of ITU employees dived into the 700 Sharks experience at our stand at the WSIS exhibition space.
+WSIS 2018 was a positive experience for us as we have met a number of potential partners from other organizations specializing in education and technology at our VR screenings and live VR demonstrations who expressed their interest in collaborating with us in the future.